Skip to main content

 About Hamarratz

 Should you choose Hamarratz while in Zumaia?
-It can be a practical option if its verified opening hours fit your day: Monday and Wednesday through Friday from 11:30 AM to 5 PM, Saturday and Sunday from 10:30 AM to 7:30 PM, closed Tuesday.
-Beyond those basics, public verified details are limited, so treat Hamarratz as a Zumaia venue to confirm directly before making firm plans.
+It can be a practical option if its opening hours fit your day: Monday and Wednesday through Friday from 11:30 AM to 5 PM, Saturday and Sunday from 10:30 AM to 7:30 PM, closed Tuesday.
+Hamarratz is a Zumaia venue to confirm directly before making firm plans.

-For travelers comparing options, Pearl also lists Elkano, Kaia Kaipe, Bedua, and Araneta among the comparable venue references.
-Hamarratz should not be framed around unconfirmed awards, cuisine, pricing, views, terrace seating, or a particular service style; the reliable facts are its Zumaia location, casual dress code, listed hours.
+For travelers comparing options, Pearl also suggests Elkano, Kaia Kaipe, Bedua, and Araneta as comparable venues.
+Information about awards, cuisine, pricing, views, terrace seating, or a particular service style is not available; the facts are its Zumaia location, casual dress code, listed hours.

 Format and Sourcing

-No verified details are available for Hamarratz’s cuisine, sourcing, signature dishes, beverage program, dietary accommodations, or menu structure.
+Information regarding Hamarratz’s cuisine, sourcing, signature dishes, beverage program, dietary accommodations, or menu structure is not available.
 If those factors are important, check with the restaurant before you go rather than relying on assumptions about regional dining styles or other venues.

 How It Fits Planning in Zumaia

-Hamarratz is best described, based on verified information, as a casual-dress venue in Zumaia with daytime and early-evening weekend hours.
-Comparisons to other restaurants such as Elkano or Kaia Kaipe should remain general unless you have current, confirmed details about menu, price, awards, or service format.
+Hamarratz is best described as a casual-dress venue in Zumaia with daytime and early-evening weekend hours.
+Comparisons to other restaurants such as Elkano or Kaia Kaipe should remain general unless you have current details about menu, price, awards, or service format.

-Because verified pricing and menu information are not available here, budget-conscious travelers should check current details directly with Hamarratz.
+Because pricing and menu information is not available, budget-conscious travelers should check current details directly with Hamarratz.
 The safest planning note is simple: it is in Zumaia, the dress code is casual, the listed schedule is Monday and Wednesday through Friday 11:30 AM to 5 PM, Saturday and Sunday 10:30 AM to 7:30 PM, closed Tuesday.

 Location